espcarlo27-byte/jce-cyber-lab/README.md

 | Impact / Data Interaction | SIM-006, SIM-007 |
 | External Exploitation | SIM-003 |

-This mapping allows detections to be understood in the context of **real incident investigation workflows**, rather than isolated lab tests.
+This mapping allows detections to be understood in the context of **real incident investigation workflows**, rather than isolated environment tests.

 ---